expinc/sunagent/docs/API_REFERENCE.md

 Parameters:

 * path: Absolute path to the file.
-* directory: If the file is a directory.
+* isDir: If the file is a directory.

 Body: Binary content of the file if it is a regular file.